NadavBitran/Frontend-Mini-Projects/README.md

 6. 💡 **Fylo Landing Page**: This project features a landing page for a fictitious company that includes a showcase of the company's services, complete with a responsive design that supports a wide range of devices, including mobile.

+7. 📚 **Portfolio Page**: This project features a portfolio page showcasing some of my projects, written in bootstrap5

 ## 📚 Getting Started